kartoza/docker-geoserver/README.md

 ```

+You can also pass the environment variable `FORCE_DOWNLOAD_COMMUNITY_EXTENSIONS=true` to download
+the latest community plugins during initialisation of the container.

 **Note:** Community plugins are always in flux state.
 There is no guarantee that
 plugins will be accessible between each successive build.
 You can build the extensions
 following the guidelines from [GeoServer develop guidelines](https://docs.geoserver.org/latest/en/developer/maven-guide/index.html#building-extensions)